david-woo-instacart/self-driving-cars/traffic-classifier/writeup_traffic_sign_David_Woo.md

 ####2.
 Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart that shows the number of types of signs that are present in the training set. x-axis corresponds to the sign id and y-axis number of samples.

 ![alt text][image1]